 State Citation First enacted Most recent change Who gets immunity?
-Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation Person experiencing OD OD patient needs medical assistance for immediate health or safety concern Reporter is first person to seek medical assistance Reporter provides their name and contact info to EMS or LE Reporter remains on scene until assistance arrives or is provided Reporter cooperates with EMS and LE Medical assistance was not sought during execution of an arrest warrant, search warrant, or other lawful search.
+13 Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation Person experiencing OD OD patient needs medical assistance for immediate health or safety concern Reporter is first person to seek medical assistance Reporter provides their name and contact info to EMS or LE Reporter remains on scene until assistance arrives or is provided Reporter cooperates with EMS and LE Medical assistance was not sought during execution of an arrest warrant, search warrant, or other lawful search.
 Overdose patient: An OD patient's good-faith actions to seek medical assistance while experiencing OD.
-Note: Immunity is provided only one time to both the OD patient and the OD reporter. - Manufacture, delivery, or sales of drug paraphernalia 87 ID Idaho Code Ann. § 37- 2739C July 1, 2018 - Seeker for self Seeker for others Person, acting in good faith, seeks medical assistance for any person experiencing drug-related medical emergency OR person experiencing a drug-related medical emergency is in need of medical assistance Evidence was obtained as result of medical emergency and need for medical assistance Charge and prosecution Charge and prosecution - Using or being under the influence of CS Use or intent to use paraphernalia -
+Note: Immunity is provided only one time to both the OD patient and the OD reporter.
+81 - Manufacture, delivery, or sales of drug paraphernalia 87 ID Idaho Code Ann. § 37- 2739C July 1, 2018 - Seeker for self 89 Seeker for others - Person, acting in good faith, seeks medical assistance for any person experiencing drug-related medical emergency OR person experiencing a drug-related medical emergency is in need of medical assistance - Evidence was obtained as result of medical emergency and need for medical assistance Charge and prosecution 90 Charge and prosecution 91 - - Using or being under the influence of CS 92 - Use or intent to use paraphernalia 93 -

 State Citation First enacted Most recent change Who gets immunity?
-Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation Person experiencing OD IL 720 III.
+13 Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation Person experiencing OD IL 720 III.
 Comp.
 Stat. § 646/115 (methamph etamine) 720 III.
 Comp.
 Stat. § 570/414 (Class 4 felony) 730 III.
 Comp.
-Stat. § 5/5- 5-3.1 (a)(14) (mitigation) June 1, 2012 January 1, 2022 Seeker for self Seeker for others Person experiencing OD Seeker: Person acting in good faith seeks medical assistance for someone experiencing OD For class 3 felony possession of methamphetamine: Evidence acquired as a result of person seeking or obtaining emergency medical assistance and the amount of substance recovered is less than three grams of methamphetamine or a substance containing methamphetamine.
-For class 4 felony possession: Evidence acquired as a result of the person seeking or obtaining emergency medical assistance where the amount of substance where the amount of substance recovered is within certain limits Person experiencing OD: For class 3 felony possession: Evidence obtained solely as a result of the person seeking or obtaining emergency medical assistance and the amount of substance recovered is less than one gram of methamphetamine or a substance For class 4 felony possession: Evidence obtained solely as a result of the person seeking or obtaining emergency medical assistance and the amount of substance recovered is less than one gram of methamphetamine or a substance For class 4 felony possession: Evidence obtaining methamphetamine For class 4 felony possession: Evidence acquired as a result of the person seeking or obtaining emergency medical assistance and the amount of substance Arrest, charge, and prosecution Arrest, charge, and prosecution- √101 - √ 102
+Stat. § 5/5- 3.1 (a)(14) (mitigation) June 1, 2012 January 1, 2022 94 Seeker for self 95 Seeker for others Person experiencing OD 96 Seeker:97 - Person acting in good faith seeks medical assistance for someone experiencing OD - For class 3 felony possession of methamphetamine: Evidence acquired as a result of person seeking or obtaining emergency medical assistance and the amount of substance recovered is less than three grams of methamphetamine or a substance containing methamphetamine. - For class 4 felony possession: Evidence acquired as a result of the person seeking or obtaining emergency medical assistance where the amount of substance recovered is within certain limits98 Person experiencing OD: - For class 3 felony possession: Evidence obtained solely as a result of the person seeking or obtaining emergency medical assistance and the amount of substance recovered is less than one gram of methamphetamine or a substance containing methamphetamine - For class 4 felony possession: Evidence acquired as a result of the person seeking or obtaining emergency Arrest, charge, and prosecution 99 Arrest, charge, and prosecution- √ 101 - √ 102